Der-Jan/vboxsvc/usr/share/doc/vboxsvc/README-vboxsvc.txt

 * Added command-line options to execute zfssnap, graceful/ungraceful poweroff, and a timeout-override option to poweroff and reboot command-line methods.

+Updates in release 0.16 (2012-04-15):
+* Generation of timestamps (current time or file modtime) is now a function that can be performed by calling either gdate or perl (slower).
+If neither is available, an error return code is set and a zero text value is output.
+* Added command-line option to execute "dirlist" which reports all FS paths which are known to be related to the VM and would be ZFS-snapshotted.
+* Timestamped infos for logging are now all in UTC (was mixed).
+* Script now exports LANG=C LC_ALL=C to ensure english text from external things that it calls.
+* Added an SMF manifest for a dummy service to optionally delay the VBOX service startup just after the host OS has booted.
+* The SMF start method now has an option to wait for a defined timeout or until it detects that the VM began providing its services (using the KICKER monitoring hooks).
+* Parse the KICKER monitoring hook parameters to "unescape" space chars.
+* If a VM instantly failed to start, don't spawn the KICKER loop but fail the SMF instance instead.
+* Clarified some comments and log-reports (i.e. report the stop timeouts)
+* Try to survive 'svcadm refresh' which can seem like SMF offlining.

 All thinkable behaviors and variables have been parametrized with SMF service properties (group "vm/" or system props in groups "start/", "stop/", etc.), and properties not defined at the instance level